-General Use Application Package - Please note that general use is prohibited on Fulfillment Farms on Tuesdays, Thursdays, Saturdays, Sundays and holidays during the fall and spring hunting seasons.
+General Use Application Package - Please note that general use is prohibited on Fulfillment Farms on hunting days and holidays during the fall and spring hunting seasons.

 If you have any questions or concerns about Fulfillment Farms, please direct them to Jenny West.

 Clay Hill lies in Virginia’s piedmont approximately 30 miles west of Richmond in Amelia County.
 The property features vast stands of old growth hardwoods interspersed with pine woods and open fields.
 In addition, Haw Branch borders much of the property.
 This stream flows toward the Appomattox River, and in the 1800’s, actually supported boat traffic through a series of locks that eventually led to and from the Appomattox River.
 Nowadays, Haw Branch is a bottom land hardwood swamp that receives a high level of use by wood ducks.
 At approximately 1600 hundred acres this historically significant tract provides habitat for a variety of other wildlife.
 White-tailed deer and turkeys are especially abundant on Clay Hill.

 Clay hill was gifted to the Wildlife Foundation of Virginia by its owner who wanted the property enjoyed by outdoor enthusiasts and, especially by Veterans.
 Its proximity to Richmond, coupled with the extensive forested habitat will benefit hunters and outdoor enthusiasts in perpetuity.